blinksocks/blinksocks/docs/usage/README.md

 ```

-`blinksocks init` will generate `blinksocks.client.json` and `blinksocks.server.json` with a random key/port/timeout and default settings.
+`blinksocks init` will generate `blinksocks.client.json` and `blinksocks.server.json` with some random and default settings.

 After init, you should edit `blinksocks.client.json` to tell blinksocks client where is the server:

 ```
 {
-  "servers": [{
+  "server": {
     "service": "tcp://<server_address>:<server_port>",
     ...
-  }]
+  }
 }
 ```

-> You may also want to change default protocol stack(presets) or other settings, please check out [--config](../config) for explanation of every option.
+You can also check out [Configuration](../config) for explanation of every option.

 ## Run in production